groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-lists.md

 Lists are extensively used in documents to emphasize important ideas and increase the readability of text by arranging and formatting information.

-In this section, we'll show you how to dynamically generate items within different types of lists and specify their options.
+In this section we'll show you how to dynamically generate items within different types of lists and specify their options.
 For this purpose, we'll use a sample data source, presented at the end of this page, and a number of prime template examples provided below.

 ## In-Paragraph List